MixMasterT/youth_work_hub/README.md

   Requires users to confirm before posting new job to database.
 Includes total cost, start_time, and end_time for user to review.

 ### Jobs List
   List all of the jobs posted by current user in chronological order.
-Only show job_type, date, and status in list.
+Only show job_type, date, first twenty-five chars of description, and status in list.
 List items are clickable and link to the Show view for each job.

 ### Jobs Show
   The show view for each job has all of the information including the job description, and a link to a worker's view page if the job has been designated or fulfilled.
 As a bonus feature, a link to post or edit a review of the worker's performance will be added to the job's show view.